 Before proceeding to the list, you should understand how to break down $1200 to buy each component.
 Below is a brief guide on what you should expect in a $1200 gaming build.

-You should be able to buy a 6-core processor easily with this much of a budget.
+You should be able to buy at least a 6-core processor easily with this much of a budget.
 It is recommended to reserve a budget of around $150-$250 for the CPU where you will find a lot of powerful 6-core CPUs and I recommend the ones that have faster single/multi-core performance.
 Overclockable CPUs will also take preference.

 Even though a motherboard doesn’t affect gaming performance, it is the main component that allows the transfer of data and communication of components.
 A motherboard that has an adequate number of slots, ports, and fan headers will be best for our PC.
 For an overclockable processor, I always recommend getting an unlocked chipset motherboard but that is generally more expensive.